c-acton7/ubuntu18-drone/README.md

 ## Run demo

-First, move nanodet openvino model files (.bin .xml .mapping) to the FP32 folder.
+!First, move nanodet openvino model files (.bin .xml .mapping) to the FP32 folder.
 Then run these commands:

 ### Webcam